Ephebiphobia: Juvenoia

 In the context of the 21st century, the neologism juvenoia has been used by publications such as The Christian Science Monitor to describe distaste and/or fear of the social culture associated with young people.
-The psychological distancing is prominently tied to advancements in technology and the exposure to material violating traditional values facilitated by that technology.
+The psychological distancing is prominently tied to advancements in technology and the exposure it facilitates to material that violates traditional values.

 History

 The fear of youth, along with fear of street culture and the fear of crime, is said to have been in Western culture for "time immemorial".
 Machiavelli is said to have realized that a fear of youth is what kept the city of Florence from keeping a standing army.
-Ancient Venice and ancient Greece are also said to have had floundering public policy because of their fear of youth.
+Ancient Greece and medieval Venice are also said to have had floundering public policy because of their fear of youth.